radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 >[!note]
 >Changes made in the schema settings do not affect the underlying schema.

-Primary keys that are implicit, but not declared in the data dictionary, are not included in objects and relationships file (.orx) unless you declare them.
+Primary keys that are implicit, but not declared in the data dictionary, are not included in schema files unless you declare them.

 >[!warning]
 >All objects you want to create virtual views from must have a primary key defined, and any attribute that you declare as the primary key in the Schema Manager must be unique for all entries in your table.